 So now you are ready and motivated to get started!
-Here is the sequence that has worked well in our Doma Vaquera clinics: Start on the ground, riding your two-leg horse.
-Begin by placing the garrocha on your right shoulder and ride forward on a circle.
-Focus slightly to the right, and notice how the pole helps you keep your shoulder blades balanced over your seat bones/hips, and slightly back to the right.
+Here is the sequence that has worked well in our Doma Vaguera clinics:

-If the garrocha moves up and down on your shoulder then you are not walking a perfect circle!
-Next, try the same maneuver holding the pole in your right hand like a 'U', thumb facing forward.
-Now you are set for some fancy moves!
-Picture a turn-on-center to the right, where you will ride under the pole.
-Keep your forward momentum, and notice how you have to free-up your left shoulder and draw back your right hip to make this small circle.
+Start on the ground, riding your two-leg horse. garrocha on your right shoulder and ride forward slightly to the right, and notice how the pole shoulder blades balanced over your seat slightly back to the right.
+If the garrocha moves shoulder then you are not walking a perfect same maneuver holding the pole in your right facing forward.
+Now you are set for some fancy on-center to the right, where you will ride under forward momentum, and notice how you have to shoulder and draw back your right hip to make this small circle.
 Half-way through the circle, you will probably have to reverse your hand position to keep the garrocha comfortably in your hand.